Calivala-86/Sales_Analysis/README.md

 The main objective is to see if the business has lived up to its sales forecast, and find areas to propose improvements.

 # Dataset
 Dataset consists of 12 month wealth of sales data [Jan-Dec].
-Analysis can be done for a single file, and all dataset has been combined into a single file to allow analysis for the whole year.
+Analysis can be done for a single file, and all dataset can combined into a single file to allow analysis for the whole year once you run the program.